 The path to an efficient mortgage lending process starts with an evaluation of both technology and technology adoption – regardless of whether a company is satisfied with its loan origination system.
 By examining technology and the four elements of technology adoption – implementation, configuration, training and support – one will learn a lot about a loan origination system vendor’s strategy and whether it is truly committed to a long-term relationship with a lender.

-LendingQB® is a SaaS browser-based loan origination software designed to optimize the end-to-end process.
-Our proven web services strengthen our lender's ability to deliver faster and compliant loans using our automation, technology, and dedicated support staff.
+As a cloud-based mortgage LOS, MeridianLink Mortgage software designed to optimize the end-to-end process.
+Our proven web services strengthen our lender's ability to deliver faster and compliant loans using our automation, technology and dedicated support staff.
 With 20 years of experience and award winning IT support, our team is dedicated to helping mortgage lending nationwide deliver a superior lending experience to every customer, both in-branch and online.
 Learn more about our mortgage loan origination system below.